 - It is not clear if the figure represents the Virgin Mary as he also called it Loving Woman.
-Munch is not known as a Christian and painted few religious paintings. - (CLICK) Despite the religious associations of the halo, the painting might be intended as a tribute to the beauty and perfection of his friend Dagny JuelPrzybyszewska (pronounced 'dagnee you-el shiber-shes-ska'), the model for the work, and as an expression of his worship of her as an ideal of womanhood.(CLICK) - One art historian described the painting as a "strange devotional picture glorifying decadent love.
+Munch is not known as a Christian and painted few religious paintings.
+The affinity to Mary might as well be intended nevertheless, as an emphasis on the beauty and perfection of his friend Dagny Juel-Przybyszewska (pronounced 'dagnee you-el shiber-shes-ska'), the model for the work, and an expression of his worship of her as an ideal of womanhood. - One art historian described the painting as a "strange devotional picture glorifying decadent love.
 The cult of the strong woman who reduces man to subjection gives the figure of woman monumental proportions, but it also makes a demon of her."
-The usual golden halo has been replaced by a red halo of love mixed with pain. - Munch painted several versions of the composition, showing a bare-breasted half-length female figure, between 1892 and 1895, using oils on canvas.
+The usual golden halo has been replaced by a red halo of love mixed with pain. - Munch painted several versions of the composition, showing a bare-breasted halflength female figure, between 1892 and 1895, using oils on canvas.
 He also produced versions in print form.
 This version is the earliest and is in the Munch Museum.
-It was stolen in 2004 and recovered two years later.

-Dagny Juel-Przybyszewska was a Norwegian writer famous for her relationships with prominent artists.
+It was stolen in 2004 and recovered two years later. - Dagny Juel-Przybyszewska was a Norwegian writer famous for her relationships with prominent artists.
 She started a close relationship with Munch when they were both living in Christiana.
 Dagny chose to continue her studies in Berlin, possibly because she could be with Munch, who had travelled there in the autumn of 1892, after the Union of Berlin Artists had invited him to stage a November exhibition of his work.
 The scandal that resulted from the exhibition made Munch a notable figure in Berlin, and he decided to stay there.